 Process Heating Systems US Department of Energy

-Solar Heat for Industrial Processes International Renewable Energy Agency.
+Solar Heat for Industrial Processes - Technology Brief (PDF 5747KB) International Renewable Energy Agency.